harshagrama/ATG-Artifact/README.md

 5. In "Post to Channel" option select "atg-artifact"
 6. click Add GitHub Integration
 7. Copy the payload URL and follow the instruction as per slack documentation on gitHub or follow below steps
     a.
 In your GitHub account, go to the repository that you'd like to monitor (ATG-Artifact).
        Click on the Settings tab in the top navigation.
     b.
 Click on Webhooks in the left navigation, and then press the Add webhook button.
     c.
 Enter the payload URL
     d.
 In the Content Type: select application/json

 ##############################################################################
   Token Generator
 ##############################################################################
 https://api.slack.com/custom-integrations/legacy-tokens
-Since I am, using git as public repository "Git Guardian" script will make sure the token gets disabled when ever the "GG" script runs and finds out that a slack tocken is publicly available on git repository.
+Since I am, using git as public repository "Git Guardian" script will make sure the token gets disabled, when ever the "GG" script runs and finds out that a slack token is publicly available on git repository.

 ##############################################################################
 python script guest_invite.py
 ##############################################################################
+Purpose of this script is to
+     * Read configuration file for Slack REST API's  attributes and its value
+     * For attribute email, which is a coma seperated value generate a slack guest invite request

-guest_invite.py takes *.ini file as input argument.
+"guest_invite.py" takes *.ini file as input argument.

 example:
 python guest_invite.py singleChannelOnly.ini